getodk/central-frontend/.changeset/yellow-mugs-act.md

 "@getodk/web-forms": patch
 ---

-Fixed a bug where the xpath sum() function would return null if no nodes matched the expression
+Fixed a bug where the XPath sum() function returned NaN instead of 0 when no nodes matched the expression.